Astrocal

 • You need flat-rate pricing without per-seat charges as your team grows

-• You want native MCP support so AI agents can book meetings out of the box
+• You want MCP support with waitlist tools so AI agents can book and manage meetings out of the box

 • You need a whitelabel widget that renders in your DOM, not an iframe